Moldy Cold Brew Coffee: How To Stop It Happening

 3. Liberally spray the vinegar solution over each part of the coffee maker and leave it to sit for ten minutes.

-4. Using warm water and detergent, and using a soft-bristled brush, scrub each component, paying careful attention to any lips of seams.
+4. Using warm water and detergent, use a soft-bristled brush to scrub each component, paying careful attention to any lips or seams.

 *If your cold brew coffee maker has any electrical components, such as a built-in grinder, read the manual that came with it to use the manufacturer’s recommendation for cleaning this part of the machinery.